gaboesquivel/dmeetup/README.md

 ## Contributing

-We use a Kanban-style board with built-in triggers to automatically move issues and pull requests across To do, In progress and Done columns.
+We use a Kanban-style board with built-in triggers to automatically move issues and pull requests across New Issues, To Do, In Progress and Done columns.
 That's were we prioritize the work.
 [Go to Project Board](https://github.com/eoscostarica/dmeetup/projects/1).

 We follow the [open source collaborative ettiquete](https://github.com/rstacruz/collaborative-etiquette/blob/master/README.md#top) and the [standardjs code style](https://standardjs.com).

 Read the [contributing guidelines](CONTRIBUTING.md) for details.

 Our weekly sync call is every Monday 7pm-8pm CST on google hangouts.
-[Go to hangouts room](https://hangouts.google.com/hangouts/_/gaboesquivel.com/dmeetup)
+[Go to hangouts room](http://bit.ly/dmeetup-call)

 There a many reasons to get involved in an open source project like this one.
 If haven't participated in an open source project before and you are still not sure whether you should, this is presentation is for you. [eoscostarica-oss.pdf](https://gaboesquivel.com/slides/eoscostarica-oss.pdf)

 ## Bug Reporting

 Please report bugs big and small by [opening an issue](https://github.com/eoscostarica/dmeetup/issues).
 No possible bug report is too small.

-## Features

-### Phase 1

-- Accounts
-- User posts a meetup event and tags it
-- User makes a reservation to the meetup event
-- User votes up the meetup ( reputation )
-- Events feed with filters

-### Phase 2

-- User pays to rsvp the meetup
-- Token rewards for the speakers/organizers

 # Technology